American Forts: East

 (1862 - 1864), Delaware

-A Civil War training camp located one and one-half miles south of town on the east-side of the Columbus Road by the Olentangy River (South Sandusky Street at English Terrace and Olentangy Ave.).
-It was divided into two camps in 1863, the new portion one-half mile north on the west-side of the road.
-The old portion was afterwards used for Negro troops.
+A Civil War training camp located one and one-half miles south of town on the east side of the Columbus Road by the Olentangy River (South Sandusky Street at English Terrace and Olentangy Ave.).
+It was expanded into two camps in 1863, the new portion located one-half mile north on the west side of the road.
+The original portion of the old camp was afterwards used for mustering Negro troops.

 Fort Morrow